Enter the Program Name exactly as it is entered in the data entry page.ChBE

 Chemical engineering is concerned with the design, development and management of facilities that convert raw materials into useful products.
 The engineer must assume responsibility for the economical use of the raw materials, preservation of the environment, and profitability of the operation.
 The chemical engineering program has been designed to provide both the engineering competence and the professional skills necessary to succeed in this endeavor.
 In order to achieve this objective, the curriculum incorporates coursework in both of these areas throughout the four-year duration of the program.

 The undergraduate program in chemical engineering provides students with an excellent foundation in chemical and biological engineering fundamentals that allows them to prepare for careers in professional practice and/or for advanced studies.
 We expect our graduates to meet the challenges associated with their individual career paths and possess the skills necessary for success in the workplace.
-The educational objectives of our undergraduate program are to produce graduates who will:
+The educational objectives of our undergraduate program are:

 The chemical engineering curriculum emphasizes basic knowledge and applications of transport processes, thermodynamics and kinetics of processes, automatic control, and design, as well as fundamental sciences, mathematics and engineering sciences.
 Design experience is spread across the curriculum, beginning with the Introduction to the Profession courses.
 Equipment design is emphasized in courses such as Fluid Mechanics, Heat and Mass-Transfer Operations, Thermodynamics, and Chemical Reaction Engineering.
 Control-system design is practiced in the Process Control course.
 Process modeling, simulations and optimization are discussed and practiced in Transport Phenomena, Process Modeling and System Theory, Numerical and Data Analysis, Statistical Tools for Engineering, and Process Control courses.
 The capstone design courses (Chemical Process Design and Process Design IPRO) integrate these design concepts and practice process design and optimization.
 In addition to engineering competence, the program also examines the economic, environmental and societal implications of chemical engineering.